SymonMuchemi/ShopSmart/README.md

 5. Start the application.

     ```bash
-    npm dev
+    npm run dev
     ```

 6. Access the application on `http://localhost:3000`.

 ## API Documentation

-The API documentation will available at `http://localhost:3000/api-docs`.
+The API documentation will be available at `http://localhost:3000/api-docs`.

 ## License